 Classes will be offered in the evenings to accommodate full-time working adults.
-Fast Track 2+2 is a great way for full-time workers to earn their degree without cutting back on their work schedule.
+The 2+2 IS Degree is a great way for full-time workers to earn their degree without cutting back on their work schedule.
 In addition, full-time working adults may be eligible for financial aid.

 *Some cohorts may not choose the 12 hours per semester.
 Therefore, their course plan will extend past two years.

 Students pursuing any A.A. or A.S. degree can transition directly into the Tennessee Tech part of 2+2.
 Students pursuing an A.A.S. can also follow the 2+2 track but will be required to meet additional general education requirements (often taken as program electives).